pdn4kd/pdn4kd.github.io/_posts/2023-08-01-stage_optimization.markdown

 The maximum Δv configuration is probably non-viable due to TWR constraints, so the sort of stage you'd lean towards intuitively is probably better (this will be a theme of this section).

 ![Example early campaign rocket after optimization image](/images/screenshot177.png)

+Given the current mass and part count situation, one could argue instead for dropping the tankage slightly and adding an RT-10.

 Iterating around with the other engines available at this point on the tech tree: